jacobmischka/Vvord/README.md

 A compiled JAR, as well as a zip file containing the required libraries can be found on my website at http://www.mischka.info/Vvord/.
 The JAR is set so that the libs/ directory must be in the same directory as the JAR, not the dependency JARs themselves.

+The tool saves several files per merge operation into the machine's temporary directory, so Windows users may want to be aware of that fact.

 The tool intended for use via the molhado-word Word plugin to merge .docx files and their histories.

 The tool is distributed under the GPLv3 license (http://www.gnu.org/licenses/gpl.txt), Copyright 2013 Jacob Mischka